VishnuVNairCodes/bikemila/README.md

 ## Bike Mila
-Bike Mila is a library of bike review videos
+Bike Mila is a library of bike review videos grouped into different genres.
+You can go to your preferred genre and find out your dream bike using reviews from experts.

 ## Tech Stack
 - React JS